-The expected impact of the five KPIs and their SPTs on the sustainability objectives is considered significant.
+The preliminary contribution to sustainability is significant, based on the relevance and magnitude of the KPIs and SPTs.
 The KPIs were weighted equally because there is no visibility into each of the issuances' financial structure.
 A detailed assessment is provided below.